junqing-zhang/junqing-zhang.github.io/_pages/about.md

 ## News
+* PhD Opening: I have an opening in the area of Safeguarding Autonomous Systems, Key Generation for Mobile Ad Hoc Networks.
+Please find more information at [link](https://www.liverpool.ac.uk/study/postgraduate-research/studentships/key-generation-for-mobile-ad-hoc-networks/){:target="_blank"} The application deadline is 31 January, 2020.
+* Call for paper: Special Issue on "Security Threats to Artificial Intelligence-Driven Wireless Communication Systems" on Security and Communications Networks, [link](https://www.hindawi.com/journals/scn/si/489130/cfp/){:target="_blank"}
 * The first Annual General Meeting of the UK-Jiangsu 20+20 World-Class University Consortium was held. [link]({{ site.url }}/posts/2019/04/blog-post-uk-jiangsu-collaboration/)
 * My Royal Society Research Grants application is successful.
 This project will employ deep learning to classify LoRa devices based on their unique radio frequency fingerprinting.